 What’s the best age to start and master a new language?
 Are bilingual students smarter?
 Does knowing two languages offer advantages in learning how to read, write and do math?
 Does being bilingual have an impact on our personal and emotional development?
 These themes, and many more, were addressed during the daylong conference, Living with Two Languages: the Advantages of Being Bilingual, at the Lycée Français de New York on Saturday, April 13.
-Experts from the United States, France and Canada, including renowned researchers, Ofelia García and Ellen Bialystok, author Karen Le Billon, and chef Eric Ripert, will explore bilingualism from the perspectives of education, sociology, psychology and gastronomy.
+Experts from the United States, France and Canada, including renowned researchers, Ofelia García and Ellen Bialystok, author Karen Le Billon, and chef Eric Ripert, explored bilingualism from the perspectives of education, sociology, psychology and gastronomy.

 The conference was co-organized by the Cultural Services of the French Embassy and the Lycée Français de New York in partnership with the Consulate General of Canada, the French Institute, the French Heritage Language Program, the Center for Applied Linguistics, the French Institute Alliance Française (FIAF), and New York in French (Poster credit: Raymond Verdaguer).